João Lucas & Marcelo

 João Lucas & Marcelo (also is João Lucas e Marcelo) is a sertanejo style Brazilian singing duo formed in 2010.
 João Lucas (born in 1980 in Miranorte, Tocantins) is a vocalist and multi-instrumentalist.
 Marcelo (born 1986 in Cáceres, Mato Grosso) is main vocalist, and a songwriter who has written songs for Vitor e Léo, Luan Santana, Fernando e Sorocaba and others.
 They are most famous for their hit "Eu Quero Tchu, Eu Quero Tcha".
 The song's choreography was re-enacted by Brazilian football (soccer) player Neymar celebrating his hundredth career goal.
 The song reached Top 10 of Brasil Hot 100 Airplay.
+The song has become famous again through edits of the Spanish footballer Lamine Yamal on TikTok.